 In order to build a Highly Chilled business, you must keep your fingers on the pulse of all your business’ key health indicators, every week

-met!) is Narinder.
+The most focused business owner I’ve ever met is Narinder.
 I could tell a story about Narinder to illustrate almost all of the 7 Habits of Highly Chilled business owners, but this one about numbers is probably the most important.

 More than 15 years ago, Narinder started his first small supermarket business in Sydney.
 This is his website.
 Over time, the business has grown enormously, and his stores are starting to pop up across the inner city.